Guantanamo Bay detention camp: Testimonies of treatment

-In a leaked 2007 cable, a State Department official requested an interview of a released Libyan national complaining of an arm disability and tooth loss that happened during his detention and interrogations.

 In May 2013, detainees undertook a widespread hunger strike; they were subsequently being force fed until the U.S. Government stopped releasing hunger strike information, due to it having "no operational purpose".
 During the month of Ramadan that year, the US military claimed that the amount of detainees on hunger strike had dropped from 106 to 81.
 However, according to defense attorney Clive Stafford Smith, "The military are cheating on the numbers as usual.
 Some detainees are taking a token amount of food as part of the traditional breaking of the fast at the end of each day in Ramadan, so that is now conveniently allowing them to be counted as not striking."
 In 2014, the Obama administration undertook a "rebranding effort" by referring to the hunger strikes as "long term non-religious fasting."

 Attorney Alka Pradhan petitioned a military judge to order the release of art made in her client, Ammar al-Baluchi's cell.
 She complained that painting and drawing was made difficult, and he was not permitted to give artwork to his counsel.

 It has been reported that prisoners cooperating with interrogations have been rewarded with Happy Meals from the McDonald's on base.